Can I make a claim?

 - Vouchers to pay for the above items may be provided by airline staff but be prepared to have to ask for them!

 If you spend any of your own money on necessities, always keep the receipts so that you can claim the money back from the airline later.
 Be aware though that you are only likely to be reimbursed for ‘reasonable expenses,’ and this does not include duty-free!

 You’re entitled to make a claim if you arrive at your final destination three or more hours after the scheduled time.

 The amounts you can claim is fixed by EU law.
-How much you might receive from your flight delay refund depends on the following factors:
+How much you might receive from your flight delay refund depends on the following factors:s

 - The distance of the flight